MarkAvilin1/DS-and-ML/README.md

 # DS-and-ML
-# Repository for my Data Scince projects and Machine learning
+# Repository for my Data Science projects and Machine learning